jrhillae/AlienCSI_VM_JH/blogpost.md

 sudo apt upgrade
 ```

 Install curl if not yet installed.
-This package allows you to download nomer from github
+This package allows you to download nomer from github.
 ```shell
 sudo apt install curl
 ```